-We therefore consider that including survey methods may not contribute meaningful or additional information that allows us to improve our determination of the MRP, and we will therefore not use them as part of future reviews.
+We therefore consider that including survey methods may not contribute meaningful or additional information that allows us to improve our determination of the MRP.
+As a result, we propose not to use them as part of future reviews.

 6.4.4 Determining a point estimate